johnstonskj/datalog-specs/book/src/vnd_datalog_text/grammar_pi.md

         ::= "assert" relation-decl functional-dependency-list? ;
 ```

-A relation declaration declares the types, and optionally the names, of the attributes of a relation.
-The first predicate in `relation-decl` is the label of the relation, the attributes themselves are defined within the following parenthesis.
+A relation declaration declares the types, and optionally the names, of the
+attributes of a relation.
+The first predicate in `relation-decl` is the label
+of the relation, the attributes themselves are defined within the following
+parenthesis:

 ![relation-decl](images/relation-decl.png)